 Right now, my chihuahua, Angel, is lying at my feet snoozing away.
 Later, she’ll wake up, eat, go outside for a bit and play — and then it will be nap time again.
 What a life, right?

-Unlike people, who are usually awake all day, then sleep 7 or 8 hours at night, dogs don’t have a regular sleep regimen.
+Unlike people, who are usually awake all day, then sleep at night, dogs don’t have a regular sleep regimen.
 They catch several short naps during the day.

-- Adult dogs sleep 12 to 14 hours per day
+- Adult dogs sleep 12–14 hours per day on average

-- Puppies get even more sleep — 18 hours per day or more
+- Puppies sleep 18 hours per day or more

 —Source: Canine Behavior: Insights and Answers